jakebromberg/wxyc-iphone-app/README.md

 This is the official iPhone app for [WXYC](http://wxyc.org/), the student-run radio station at UNC-Chapel Hill.
 WXYC is a non-commercial, free format radio station.
 It plays an ecclectic mix of music, combining seemingly disparate forms to highlight interesting similarities.
 It's a global village.
 It's a small world.

 The app allows you to tune in to our audio stream from anywhere — effectively boosting our broadcast radius to the entire planet.
-Also you can view our live playlist and station updates.
+With it, you can also view our live playlist and station updates.

 Currently this app is undergoing deep restructuring.
 I originally wrote the app as an undergrad while working on a computer science major at UNC-CH.
 Since then I've greatly deepened my understanding of software design principles.
 I have several primary goals: